sylabs/examples/http-server/apache2-web-server/README.md

 <br>

-## prepare are directory for the container:
+## Prepare are directory for the container:

 Our web content, and logs, are going to be stored from a share on the host.
 So, we will create a directory tree on the host system: